If you’ve ever had to pay someone who lives overseas, you’re probably aware of the wide variety of problems that can come with international payments.

 However, all signs point towards an incoming wave of regulatory clarity.
 Some regulatory bodies have started publishing guidelines, including the Financial Action Task Force and the Bank for International Settlements.
 Few regulatory measures have been introduced thus far, but it is only a matter of time until more substantial regulations arrive.

-Stablecoins are one type of digital asset that could disrupt cross-border payments.
+Stablecoin cross border payments are one way that digital asset that could disrupt international transfers.

 Using Fireblocks, GMO Trust was able to launch an end-to-end tokenization solution for stablecoins in just 30 days.
 Through doing so, GMO Trust developed the first regulated stablecoin tied to the Japanese Yen, as well as a stablecoin tied to the US dollar.
 Both are prime candidates for international payments usage.